Stacy Road Pet Hospital

 6. What is the pre-anesthetic blood screening?

-This is a blood test that is run here, in the clinic prior to surgery.
+This is a blood test that is run in house prior to surgery.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to ensure the safety of our patients during surgery and their ability to heal following surgery.

 7. How long do the sutures stay in after my pet's surgery?